CONSTRUCTION BEGAN ON FEBRUARY 7!

 technology & INNOVATION

-Our prototype mini-clinic is designed to bring maternal and prenatal healthcare to villages that lack access to it.
+Our Maternal Mini-Clinic is designed to bring maternal and prenatal healthcare to villages that need it the most.

 OUR story